espresso/espresso/docs/Deploy.md

   end
 end

-Forum.run
+Forum.run  # running Forum Slice directly

-# or
+# creating a new app from Forum Slice
 app = Forum.mount do
   # some setup
 end
 app.run

-# or create an app and mount the slice
+# or create a new app and mount the slice
 app = EApp.new
 app.mount Forum do
   # some setup